Indian Frozen Foods Market Size, Share, Trends and Forecast by Product Type, 2026-2034

 • Innovative Foods Limited (Sumeru)

-• On May 21, 2025, Falcon Agrifriz Foods Private Limited inaugurated its fully automated frozen potato products manufacturing facility in Mehsana, Gujarat, marking a significant milestone in India’s food processing industry.
-The company invested approximately INR 1,050 crore (USD 126.72 Million) in the state-of-the-art facility, which is designed to make Gujarat a global hub for frozen potato-based products, featuring India’s largest French Fries production line.
+• In May 2025, Falcon Agrifriz Foods Private Limited inaugurated its fully automated frozen potato products manufacturing facility in Mehsana, Gujarat, marking a significant milestone in India's food processing industry.
+The company invested approximately INR 1,050 crore in the state-of-the-art facility designed to make Gujarat a global hub for frozen potato-based products, featuring India's largest French Fries production line with cutting-edge technology for quality and efficiency.

 Report Features Details